Uluwatu Temple

 Sacred statues & carvings

-There are may types of statues in Bali and almost all of these ornaments embody elements of both Balinese philosophy and culture.
+There are many types of statues in Bali and almost all of these ornaments embody elements of both Balinese philosophy and culture.
 Usually, statues are places on both sides of a gate.
 These bedogol (gate guardians) are an essential element in Balinese architecture, they mark temples and homes with personality, charm and beauty.
 Ordinarily, statues appear in complimentary pairs. where the more powerful of the two is placed on the right hand side of the gate.

 This particular statue at the gate of Uluwatu is a form of Karang Gajah.
 Taking the shape of an elephant’s head complete with trunk, ivory fangs and round eyes, elephants represent strength.
 The strength of the elephant (gajah) is thought to strengthen the integrity of the building.